 But it wasn’t just his fast driving that gave me pause.
 All of the taxis we took swerved in and out of lanes inches from the next car.
 Even regular drivers had the same mentality.

-Another thing I found to be irritating was the constant price negotiations we had to have with taxis.
+Another addition to my event planning skills was negotiating.
+You have to negotiate with every taxi.
 When in Thailand it’s critical that you get a taxi that uses a meter.
 You save a couple hundred Bhat in doing this.
 If not, you are subject to any price the taxi states and thus the negations on price.